Get Admitted Today!Explore Rehabs Near You.

 • Family therapy: Family therapy can assist in healing the dynamic within the family structure.6

 Private alcohol treatment is often more extensive than what you can find at a public rehab center.
 Public centers are dependent on government funds to stay open and thus must stick to traditional treatments.
 While these treatments are generally helpful, some addicts find other, less well-known treatments to be useful supplements to their main treatment.
-For example, some private rehabs offer yoga and meditation sessions in addition to individual and group therapy and 12-step programs.
+For example, many private luxury alcohol rehab centers offer yoga and meditation sessions in addition to individual and group therapy and 12-step programs.
 If you’re interested in a private rehab, look for one that has most of the following characteristics:

 • Medical personnel on staff.
 Although private rehabs may offer alternatives to the traditional medical model for treating alcoholism, there should be traditional doctors and nurses on staff.
 Some people have physical problems when withdrawing from alcohol, and medical attention is needed to help them safely stop drinking.
 In addition, new patients should receive a medical evaluation so that they can get treatment for any coexisting physical or psychiatric disorders that may be contributing to alcoholism.